Alaqian/Linformer-Based-Conversational-Chatbot/README.md

 *Require for many dependencies in requirement.txt
 ## How to Start
-- install dependencies
+- Install dependencies

 `$ pip install -r requirements.txt`

-- test run on default setting
+- Test run on default setting

-`python main.py`
+`$ python main.py`

+- A successful run will look like this

 ![main](images/main.jpg)

 ## A description of the repository and code structure

 ## Example commands to execute the code